KevinNorth/Historical-Fault-Localization/Readme.md

  - [How to Configure the Program](#how-to-configure-the-program)
  - [How to Set Up a Target Program](#how-to-set-up-a-target-program)

-If you're reading this document in a text editor instead of a Markdown viewer, you can Find i.e. "#How to Compile the Program" in order to jump to a section.
+If you're reading this document in a text editor instead of a Markdown viewer, you can Find i.e. `#How to Compile the Program` in order to jump to a section.

 #Introduction